Hovering over an image will enlarge it (works better on desktop than on mobile).

 SYNONYMOUS WITH PLANTS National Database: Aesculus hippocastanum FAMILY: Hippocastanaceae

-Look for it in urban and suburban areas; perhaps not definitely naturalized, but fairly often planted and escaping as seedlings
+Habitat: Urban and suburban areas, perhaps not definitely naturalized, but fairly often planted as a street tree and escaping as seedlings in the vicinity of plantings

 Non-native: southeast Europe